Houston: Cycling

 Houston has the largest number of bike commuters in Texas with over 160 miles of dedicated bikeways.
-The city is currently in the process of expanding its on and off street bikeway network.
 In 2015, Downtown Houston added a cycle track on Lamar Street, running from Sam Houston Park to Discovery Green.
 Houston City Council approved the Houston Bike Plan in March 2017, at that time entering the plan into the Houston Code of Ordinances.
 In August 2017, Houston City Council approved spending for construction of 13 additional miles of bike trails.

-Houston's bicycle sharing system started service with nineteen stations in May 2012.
-Houston Bcycle (also known as B-Cycle), a local non-profit, runs the subscription program, supplying bicycles and docking stations, while partnering with other companies to maintain the system.
+Houston had a bicycle sharing system until June 2024.
+Houston Bcycle (also known as B-Cycle), a local non-profit, ran the subscription program, supplying bicycles and docking stations, while partnering with other companies to maintain the system.
 The network expanded to 29 stations and 225 bicycles in 2014, registering over 43,000 checkouts of equipment during the first half of the same year.
 In 2017, Bcycle logged over 142,000 check outs while expanding to 56 docking stations.